-What are some recent developments in this stop loss insurance market?
-First, there is an increase in inquiries pertaining to Aggregating Specific Deductibles (ASD).
+What's going on in the stop-loss insurance market?

+Well, for starters, there's an increase in inquiries pertaining to aggregating specific deductibles.
 With ASD, there are two layers of deductible.

-In exchange for the policyholder assuming an additional layer of claims, the stop loss insurance premium is reduced.
-Stop loss underwriters are using this provision to assist in mitigating premium rate increases.
-This provision may also be appropriate for employer groups that financially can afford to retain additional risk.
+In exchange for the policyholder assuming an additional layer of claims, the stop-loss insurance premium is reduced.
+Stop-loss underwriters are using this provision to assist in mitigating premium rate increases.
+This provision also might be appropriate for employer groups that financially can afford to retain additional risk.

-The first level, the individual deductible, acts in a similar manner as a standard individual stop loss deductible, whereby individual claimants incur covered expenses which are applied to the individual deductible.
+The first level, the individual deductible, acts in a similar manner as a standard individual stop-loss deductible, whereby individual claimants incur covered expenses which are applied to the individual deductible.
 However, instead of receiving reimbursement for claims in excess of the individual deductible, these covered expenses are applied toward the second level, the ASD.
-This second level of risk is the amount over and above the individual deductible which the policyholder, in this case, the self-funded employer group, agrees to assume.
+This second level of risk is the amount over and above the individual deductible that the policyholder, in this case the self-funded employer group, agrees to assume.

-The policy provision provides an additional deductible to the purchasing employer group, since in addition to meeting an individual deductible (e.g., \$100,000 per person), there will be an ASD amount that the employer may need to reach in order to obtain reimbursement from the stop loss insurance policy.
-For example, an ASD might be \$75,000, so before the stop loss underwriter pays a claim above the \$100,000 individual deductible, the employer will retain risk for a total of \$75,000 above the deductible as an additional deductible before claims are reimbursable.
+The policy provision provides an additional deductible to the purchasing employer group, since in addition to meeting an individual deductible (e.g., \$100,000 per person), there will be an ASD amount that the employer might need to reach in order to obtain reimbursement from the stop-loss insurance policy.
+For example, an ASD might be \$75,000, so before the stop-loss underwriter pays a claim above the \$100,000 individual deductible, the employer will retain risk for a total of \$75,000 above the deductible as an additional deductible before claims are reimbursable.

 It should be noted that this provision is not new, but its frequency of use is much greater.
-In the late 1990's and early 2000's, reinsurers and stop loss carriers may require that their underwriting organizations, if using an outside entity such as a managing general underwriter (MGU), to send in cases with ASD for facultative review.
+In the late 1990s and early 2000s, reinsurers and stop-loss carriers might require their underwriting organizations, if using an outside entity such as a managing general underwriter, to send in cases with ASD for facultative review.

-In today's stop loss market, ASD options are more popular and part of the regular underwriting process.
-ASD options are not only offered in the self-funded employer stop loss market, but also available in the HMO reinsurance, insurance company portfolio excess and the provider excess reinsurance market.
+In today's stop-loss market, ASD options are more popular and part of the regular underwriting process.
+ASD options not only are offered in the self-funded employer stop-loss market, but also available in the HMO reinsurance, insurance company portfolio excess and the provider excess reinsurance market.

-From a pricing perspective, it should be noted that the marketplace is currently giving full credit for the ASD to the premium as long as the relationship of the ASD to the premium is reasonable.
+From a pricing perspective, it should be noted that the marketplace is giving full credit for the ASD to the premium as long as the relationship of the ASD to the premium is reasonable.